 Awards of restricted stock and restricted stock units are independent of stock option grants and are generally subject to forfeiture if employment terminates prior to vesting.
 The vesting of the shares granted in 2009 is contingent on the sale of the Company or a public offering of the Company's common stock, subject to certain other conditions.
 With the exception of 332,000 restricted stock awards, awards granted prior to 2008 are fully vested.
-The remaining 332,000 shares of restricted stock vest upon the sale of the Company or a public offering of the Company's common stock.
+The remaining 332,000 shares of restricted stock vest upon the sale of the Company's common stock.